Northern Territory Legislative Assembly

-The Legislative Assembly of the Northern Territory is the unicameral legislature of the Northern Territory of Australia.
+The Legislative Assembly of the Northern Territory (also known as the Parliament of the Northern Territory) is the unicameral legislature of Australia’s Northern Territory.
 The Legislative Assembly has 25 members, each elected in single-member electorates for four-year terms.
 The voting method for the Assembly is the full-preferential voting system, having previously been optional preferential voting.
-Elections are on the fourth Saturday in August of the fourth year after the previous election, but can be earlier in the event of a no confidence vote in the Government.
-The most recent election for the Legislative Assembly was the 2020 election held on 22 August 2020.
-The next election is scheduled for 24 August 2024.
+Elections are on the fourth Saturday in August of the fourth year after the previous election, but can be earlier in the event of a no-confidence vote in the government.
+The most recent election for the Legislative Assembly was the 2024 election held on 24 August.
+The next election is scheduled for 26 August 2028.

 Persons who are qualified under the Commonwealth Electoral Act 1918 to vote for a member for the Northern Territory in the House of Representatives are qualified to vote at an election for the Legislative Assembly.
 Voting is compulsory for all those over 18 years of age.
 Since 2004, elections have been conducted by the Northern Territory Electoral Commission, which also organises regular electoral redistributions.

+Bills passed by the Legislative Assembly become laws once given assent by the Administrator of the Northern Territory, the representative of the Commonwealth Government and the Crown in right of the Northern Territory.

 Current distribution of seats

 As of 5 September 2024, the current distribution of seats is:

-One seat is vacant due to the death of Lawrence Costa on 18 December 2022.